 That’s what daddies do, isn’t it?
 We help our children to do what they have to do.
 Sometimes we do it out in the open and sometimes, as in opening those big, heavy doors, we do it behind their backs, or over their heads, or both.
 Sometimes, we have to resist the temptation to do it for them.
 We have to let them do it for themselves, so they can grow up.

 My dad was a very smart, and very uneducated man.
 Why was he uneducated?
 Obligation.
 It seems to me his whole life was about obligation.
 I know he sacrificed his childhood for his mom, brothers and sisters.
 He quit school to support them after eighth grade because his father died three years earlier.
 He didn’t marry until he was 38 years old and when he did, he and my mom continued to support and live with his mother.
 I never knew my dad’s mother and she only knew I existed, but never saw me.
-She died a couple of days after I was born.
+She died three days after I was born.

 He retired as a police officer as soon as he was eligible to, in order to please my mother, not himself.
 He took real pride in being a cop.
 He kept his uniforms in a wardrobe in the attic until he died.
 We threw them out after that.
 My son has his police night stick, the one made of teak wood so it won’t float.
 It won’t break if you hit something with it either.
 My son also has his police tie clasp.
 My sister gave it to him, and he wore it when he was admitted to the bar.